aws-samples/aws-hpc-tutorials/content/03-hpc-aws-parallelcluster-workshop/02-pcluster-intro.md

 ![hpc_logo](/images/hpc-aws-parallelcluster-workshop/aws-parallelclusterlogo.png)

-[AWS ParallelCluster](https://aws.amazon.com/hpc/parallelcluster/) is an AWS-supported open source cluster management tool that makes it easy for you to deploy and manage High Performance Computing (HPC) clusters on AWS.
+[AWS ParallelCluster](https://aws.amazon.com/hpc/parallelcluster/) is an AWS-supported, open source cluster management tool that makes it easy for you to deploy and manage High Performance Computing (HPC) clusters on AWS.
 ParallelCluster uses a simple text file to model and provision all the resources needed for your HPC applications in an automated and secure manner.
 It also supports a variety of job schedulers such as AWS Batch and Slurm for easy job submissions.

-AWS ParallelCluster is built on the popular open source CfnCluster project and is released via the Python Package Index (PyPI).
-ParallelCluster's source code is hosted on the Amazon Web Services repository on GitHub.
-AWS ParallelCluster is available at no additional charge, and you pay only for the AWS resources needed to run your applications.
+AWS ParallelCluster is released via the Python Package Index (PyPI).
+ParallelCluster's source code is hosted on the [Amazon Web Services repository](https://github.com/aws/aws-parallelcluster) on GitHub.
+AWS ParallelCluster is available at no additional charge, and you pay only for the AWS resources you use to run your applications.

 #### Benefits